-Methodology: Evidence for KPI is completion of a carbon footprint audit then annual assessment of reduction in the level of carbon footprint.
+Methodology: Evidence for KPI is completion of a carbon footprint audit then annual assessment of reduction in the level of carbon footprint relative to revenue.

 6. Rationale: measures the volume of work being generated and processed

 Methodology: Evidence for KPI is recorded in Northland Inc's CRM database.
 Breakdown of data is presented by TLA and industry.